seckinalp/oss-plugin-hub/README.md

 # Plugin Discovery Hub

-A modern web application for discovering and exploring open-source plugins, starting with Obsidian.
+A modern web application for discovering and exploring open-source plugins across multiple platforms, starting with Obsidian.

 🌐 **Live Site**: [https://oss-plugin-hub.vercel.app/](https://oss-plugin-hub.vercel.app/)

 ## Features

-- 🔍 Browse and search Obsidian plugins
+- 🔍 Browse and search plugins across multiple platforms
+- 🎯 Filter by platform (Obsidian, VS Code, JetBrains, and more)
 - 📊 Filter by categories, authors, and more
 - 🔔 RSS feed for new plugin notifications
 - 🌙 Dark mode support